Search authors

 The best way to search for authors is to use the search

-query parameter, which searches the and the fields.
-Example:
+query parameter, which searches the display_name

 Get works with the author name "Carl Sagan":